 5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6.
-Alterations/additions/extensions • a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
 No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors approximate dates when the work was completed): (with Please give any guarantees which you received for this work to your solicito agent. r or estate 7.
+Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
+Yes (ii) Did this work involve any changes to the window or door openings?
+No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicito agent. r or estate don't know my parents did the work 7.
 Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 Yes If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).

-Gas i) When was your central hea installed? ting system or partia l central heating system Pre ownership (ii) Do you have a maintenand ce contract for the ce entral heating system?
-No If you have answered yes, ple you have a maintenance con ne company with which (iii) When was your maintena (Please provide the month ar enewed?
-8. Energy Performance Certifica ate Does your property have an I than 10 years old?
-Energy Performance Certificate which is less Yes 9.
-Issues that may have affected d your property · a.
-Has there been any storm, flo property while you have own ctural damage to the No If you have answered yes, is insurance claim? the damage the subj ect of any outstanding b.
-Are you aware of the existence of the ex • r property?
-No 10.
+gas If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed? don't know (ii) Do you have a maintenand ce contract for the cent ral heating system?
+Yes If you have answered yes, please give details of the company with which you have a maintenance contract: scottish gas (iii) When was your maintena (Please provide the month ar ewed? don't know 8.
+Energy Performance Certifica ate Does your property have an I than 10 years old?
+Energy Performance Ce ertificate which is less 9.
+Issues that may have affected d your property a.
+Has there been any storm, flo property while you have own ural damage to the No If you have answered yes, is insurance claim? the damage the subject t of any outstanding b.
+Are you aware of the existen ce of asbestos in your p property?
+No If you have answered yes, ple ease give details: 10.
 Services a.
-Please tick which services ar supplier: e connected to your property and give details o of the Services Connected Supplier Gas or liquid petroleum gas Yes TBC Water mains or private water supply Yes Scottish Water Electricity Yes ТВС Mains drainage Yes Local Authority Telephone
+Please tick which services ar supplier: e connected to your pr operty and give details o of the Services Connected Supplier Gas or liquid petroleum gas Yes scottish gas Water mains or private water supply Yes Scottish Water Electricity Yes scottish gas Mains drainage Yes Local Authority